What is The Mediterranean Diet?

-Legumes including beans, lentils, tofu, and tempeh are encouraged three or more times per week.
+Legumes including beans, lentils, tofu, and tempeh are encouraged three or more times per week in the Mediterranean diet.
 The mighty, humble bean is a super nutritious addition to any meal as it contains fiber, protein, folate, and really satisfies hunger.

 Enjoy black bean tacos, vegetarian chili, or add garbanzo beans to your salad or pasta to meet this goal.